saikatdutta1991/nestjs-microservice-pattern/README.md

 # nestjs-microservice-pattern

-NestJS sample blogging app using
+NestJS sample blogging app using & features

 - Microservice Architechture
 - Monorepo Directory Structure
 - Interservice communication backed by RabbitMQ message broker
 - No service discovery required
+- Graphql
+- Auth token guard
+- Account role guard

 Since, this is a monorepo paradigm, the microservices are expected to be written in NodeJS/NestJS